chocolateboy/babel-plugin-async-try-catch/README.md

 ### Custom Error Handling

-If you find yourself still manually writing try/catch blocks in order to perform custom error handling, remember that the callback can be defined/overridden locally e.g. rather than writing:
+If you find yourself still manually writing try/catch blocks in order to perform custom error handling, it's worth remembering that the callback can be defined/overridden locally e.g. rather than writing:

 ```javascript
 async function printFile (filename) {